hughperkins/cmake-for-ant/README.md

 (That's it!)

-On Window, it's slightly more involved, because we need to specify the version of Visual Studio to use, the location of Visual Studio, and the location of cmake:
+On Window, it's slightly more involved, because we need to specify the version of Visual Studio to use, and the location of cmake:

-    "c:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\vcvarsall.bat"
     ant -Dcmake_home="C:\Program Files (x86)\CMake-2.8" -Dgenerator="Visual Studio 10"

 or, if we're using Visual Studio 2012:

-    "c:\Program Files (x86)\Microsoft Visual Studio 11.0\VC\vcvarsall.bat"
     ant -Dcmake_home="C:\Program Files (x86)\CMake-2.8" -Dgenerator="Visual Studio 11"

 In this build.xml file, we can see two parts.
 Firstly, the definition of the cmake task: